 - 8.29.
 We will establish clear leadership to drive the embedding and continuous improvement of sustainable procurement within the Council. - 8.30.
 We will communicate this policy and accompanying guidance to all Council staff. - 8.31.
 We will undertake an assessment of third-party expenditure with a value of over £10,000, to identify those contracts associated with the highest risk and greatest opportunity for improvement.
 This will be based on an analysis of spend, risk, scope for improvement and our influence of the market. - 8.32.
 We will develop and continuously improve the sustainable procurement skills and knowledge of Council staff involved in procurement activities.
 This will include those responsible for identifying a need to procure goods, services and works, those involved in evaluating tenders and those responsible for contract and supplier management. - 8.33.
-We will subject all major requirements for goods, services and works to a sustainability test during the development of procurement plans.
-This will question whether requirements can be reduced or avoided altogether by delivering outcomes in other ways; that social, economic and environmental impacts and benefits have been identified and that whole life-cycle costs have been considered. - 8.34.
+We will subject all requirements for goods, services and works to a sustainability test during the development of procurement plans as part of the early project planning process.
+This will question whether requirements can be reduced or avoided altogether by delivering outcomes in other ways; that social, economic and environmental impacts and benefits have been identified and that whole life-cycle costs have been considered.

+- 8.34.
 Where relevant, we will include sustainability criteria in tender documentation and our tender evaluation process. - 8.35.
 We will measure and report on our progress in embedding and continuously improving sustainable procurement and its contribution to delivering sustainable outcomes annually. - 8.36.
 We will undertake a Sustainable Procurement Impact Assessment (SPiA) for all relevant goods, services and works contracts where there is potential to minimise the use of carbon-based energy and its associated emissions.
-See Annex One to this policy. - 8.37.
-The SPiA implementation and usage will be reported on an annual basis in the Council Procurement Annual Report. - 8.38.
-We will consider where appropriate the use of lotting strategies to maximise access to contract opportunities by smaller contractors and to optimize the contribution to a circular economy in Orkney. - 8.39.
-For any procurement equal to or greater than £4,000,000, we will consider whether to impose community benefit requirements as part of the procurement. - 8.40.
-We will determine as appropriate contract opportunity as either a 'relevant' or 'priority' contract in terms of impact on Climate Change in accordance with Scottish Government, Sustainable Procurement Tools guidance.
-Bidders are required to produce an appropriate Climate Change Action Plan,
+See Annex 1 to this Policy. - 8.37.
+The SPiA implementation and usage will be reported on an annual basis in the Council's Procurement Annual Report. - 8.38.
+We will consider, where appropriate, the use of lotting strategies to maximise access to contract opportunities by smaller contractors and to optimize the contribution to a circular economy in Orkney. - 8.39.
+For any procurement equal to or greater than £4,000,000 in value, we will consider whether to impose community benefit requirements as part of the procurement. - 8.40.
+We will determine, as appropriate, contract opportunity as either a 'relevant' or 'priority' contract in terms of impact on Climate Change in accordance with Scottish Government, Sustainable Procurement Tools guidance.
+Where appropriate, bidders will be required to produce an appropriate Climate Change Action Plan,